airsdk/airsdk.dev/docs/development/asdoc-comments.md

 title: ASDoc Comments
 ---

-It is a standard programming pratice to include comments in source code.
+It is a standard programming practice to include comments in source code.
 This section covers the elements ASDoc recognizes in comments.
-Currently ASDoc comments support a XML syntax.
+Currently ASDoc comments support XML syntax.

 ## Writing an ASDoc comment